d3christ/spanwiki/wiki/manual/posters.md

 Goals/Motivation:

+Benefits of presenting a poster include

+1. Publicizing your research
+2. Learning about other people's research
+3. Networking with potential employers
+4. Recon

 Design:

 1. Make your poster as easy to read as possible by minimizing the amount of text
 2. Consider indicating what part of a figure the viewer should be focusing on (like marking an ROI with a red circle)
+3. Be specific with your results (an example would be to write "x increases y," rather than "x is related to y")
-3. Include the poster number and/or session number at the top to make it easier for people to find it during the presentation
+4. Include the poster number and/or session number at the top to make it easier for people to find it during the presentation

 Submission: